 This year, we’ll be partnering with 25 District and City Councils to celebrate their volunteers at 12 functions from the Far North, right down to Invercargill.
 Any group with a voluntary component is eligible for a Trustpower Community Award.
 And anyone can enter a group – even the group themselves.
-No group is too small or too big, too old or too new to be recognised – so why not do what over one thousand groups did last year and enter today!
+No group is too small or too big, too old or too new to be recognised.
 You can find more information on eligibility, entry process, judging criteria and prizes below.

 Frequently Asked Questions

 - Who is eligible for a Trustpower Community Award?

 Any voluntary group or volunteer-based not-for-profit organisation working in the interests of their community can be entered in the Trustpower Community Awards.
 The Awards are based on activities undertaken in the previous 12 months.
 Entries that focus on future activities or the work of an individual volunteer will not be considered (For information on how to recognise the work of individual volunteers please contact your local Council).